-The world watched as the beloved Cathedral of Paris caught on fire in April 2019, and while it is a miracle that so much of the building survived, the 19th-century spire and all of the 13th-century roof has been lost forever.
-French President Emanuel Macron has set an end goal for the reconstruction and restoration though historians and experts are skeptical as to whether this goal is a realistic target.
+The world watched as the historic Notre Dame cathedral caught fire in April 2019.
+While it is a miracle that so much of the building survived, the 19th-century spire and all of the 13th-century roof have been lost forever.
+French President Emanuel Macron has set a goal of 2024 for the reconstruction and restoration, though historians and experts are skeptical as to whether this goal is a realistic target.

 Since the fire, there has been much talk about how to restore the building.
 Many architects and designers wanted to innovate, while locals and tourists were concerned for the future of the cathedral.
 Some people, including the President, wanted a modern glass spire, or a rooftop garden.
 Opposition was intense and Macron eventually agreed to a historically accurate reconstruction.

 Inside the great cathedral, however, it will be a different story.
 France’s National Heritage and Architecture Commission have approved plans for modern lighting and artworks to decorate the interior.

 In September 2021, the building was finally declared safe for work to begin.
 Despite the amount of work required to rebuild the roof and spire, the French President is optimistic.
 Macron believes that Notre Dame can be ready to reopen in time for the 2024 Summer Olympics in Paris.

 Problems workers might face